Please click on a down arrow below to see the Answer to each FAQ Question.

 What events are happening in Hayden?

 There are many events that take place throughout the year in Hayden.
-The City of Hayden's website home page will promo the events that will be occurring in the near future, as well as the Community Services Special Events page which lists all major events for the entire year.
+The City of Hayden's website home page will promo the events that will be occurring in the near future, as well as the Recreation and Community Events' special events page which lists all major events for the entire year.

 A list of general recreation activities is here, and information about the City of Hayden's official Recreational Programs is here.
 Calendar of events is here.